 - National Grid PLC v.
 Government of Argentina

-(Appointed as arbitrator by Freshfields, counsel for Claimant, National Grid PLC).
+Appointed by counsel for Claimant, National Grid PLC (with A. Rigo, Pres. and Prof. A Garro).
 This proceeding was conducted largely in Spanish under the UNCITRAL rules but was administered by ICSID.
 An award is expected early in 2008.

 - Repsol S.A. v.
 Petroecuador

-Chairman of three-arbitrator ICSID Ad Hoc Committee reviewing arbitral award against the Ecuadorian National Petroleum Company (Petroecuador).
+Chairman of three-arbitrator ICSID Ad Hoc Committee (with Prof. P. Bernardini, G. Biggs) reviewing arbitral award against the Ecuadorian National Petroleum Company (Petroecuador).
 This proceeding was conducted entirely in Spanish.

 - NEWCO, Inc. v.
 Government of Belize

-(Party-appointed arbitrator in UNCITRAL ad hoc case arising from alleged breach of concession contract for expansion of Belize International Airport); Hearing in this matter was completed in January 2008.
+Party-appointed arbitrator (with M. Hunter, A. Fiadjor) in UNCITRAL ad hoc case arising from alleged breach of concession contract for expansion of Belize International Airport; Hearing in this matter was completed in January 2008.